-Tomatoes and Carrots – Carrots aerate the soil around tomato roots helping the tomato plants grow healthier roots.
+Carrots aerate the soil around tomato roots helping the tomato plants grow healthier roots.

-Tomatoes and Basil – Basil is a great companion because it helps repel flies, mosquitoes, spider mites, and aphids.
+Basil is a great companion because it helps repel flies, mosquitoes, spider mites, and aphids.

-Other Tomato Companions – Lettuce, spinach, celery, and onions.
+Lettuce, spinach, celery, and onions.

-Keep tomatoes away from corn and potatoes.
+Be sure to keep tomatoes away from corn and potatoes though.

 Corn and tomatoes are both susceptible to the corn earworm, and potatoes and tomatoes can both be affected by blight.

 So keeping these crops separate from each other will help lessen the chance of pests and disease.

 Carrots are heat sensitive so they do well being shaded.

 In my garden I have my cucumbers in a garden bed with an over arching trellis, then I plant the carrots in a couple rows down the middle of the garden box so that the trellised cucumbers end up shading the tops of the carrots.

 Carrots also benefit near tomatoes since the much taller tomato plants help to shade them.